kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-Like a lot of Apple template code, there's a blizzard of nonsense in there that stops you from really understanding each piece. `INExtension` is the entry point for an Intents extension.
+Like a lot of Apple template code, there’s a blizzard of nonsense in there that stops you from really understanding each piece. `INExtension` is the entry point for an Intents extension.
 It only has one job, which is to provide a handler object for the intent or intents that your app supports.

 As mentioned earlier, each intent has an associated handler protocol which defines the methods needed for dealing with that particular intent.

-Select the **RideRequestExtension** scheme then add a new file using **File > New > File...**.
-Choose the **Swift File** template, call the file **RideRequestHandler.swift** and make sure it is in the **RideRequestExtension** group and **RideRequestExtension** target.
+Select the **RideRequestExtension** scheme then add a new file using **File\NewFile...**.
+Choose the **Swift File** template, name the file **RideRequestHandler.swift** and make sure it is in the **RideRequestExtension** group and **RideRequestExtension** target.

 Add the following code to the new file: